PfISD Accelerated Mathematics in Middle School

-*Students may take AP Statistics following completion of Pre-AP Algebra II; consult with academic advisor to determine math pathway best suited to future planning.
+*Students may take AP Statistics following completion of Advanced Algebra II; consult with academic advisor to determine math pathway best suited to future planning.

 Are there other times in my student’s academic career that they can accelerate in math beyond Middle School?